-Why put on cycling activities specifically for women?
+Why put on cycling activities for women?

-This is a large topic to cover but there is a range of issues that may limit the number of women compared to men who regularly cycle, whether that be for making utility trips by bike such as to the shops or workplace and/or for leisure and enjoyment.
-The reasons are complex and include, amongst others, cultural, social, physiological and psychological barriers, whether real or perceived.
-However, increasing numbers of women in the UK ARE active cyclists, demonstrating that with a little extra encouragement, many will take it up and continue riding for many years.
-For example, our Belles on Bikes initiative in Scotland has led to thousands of women participating in regular social cycling all around the country.
+This is a large topic to cover.
+There are a range of issues that may limit the number of women compared to men who regularly cycle, whether that be for making utility trips to the shops or work or for leisure and enjoyment.
+The reasons why women don't cycle more are complex and include, among others, cultural, social, physiological and psychological barriers, whether real or perceived.
+Generally women tend to earn less and have less leisure time, so are less likely to be able to buy a bike and have time to ride it.

 How to organise a bike ride for women

-- Women still tend to have the majority of family responsibilities in the UK, whether that is caring for younger or older family members or having other time commitments.Therefore they are less likely to want to be out riding all day or may find it harder to make time for this so offer a shorter option or a choice of start/finish times and locations.
+- Be flexible on timing.
+Women still tend to have the majority of family responsibilities in the UK, whether that is caring for younger or older family members or having other time commitments.Therefore they are less likely to want to be out riding all day or may find it harder to make time for this, so offer a shorter option or a choice of start/finish times and locations.

-- Try not to patronise those with a lack of knowledge but encourage them to resolve issues themselves: show them how to fix a puncture, for example, rather than just doing it yourself.
+- Try not to patronise those with a lack of knowledge, but encourage them to resolve issues themselves: show them how to fix a puncture, for example, rather than just doing it yourself.